Scientific Name

 How to Grow and Care

 Aeoniums do not like hot or dry weather.
 Therefore, they may go dormant in summer and not require any water except in arid conditions.
 In extreme heat, their leaves will curl to prevent excessive water loss.
-Growing them in moist shade will keep them growing, but their true growth season is winter to spring when temperatures are cool, 65 to 75 °F (18 to 24 °C), and damp.
-In the winter, water whenever the soil has dried out.
-Test by poking your finger down into the soil an inch or 2 (2.5 to 5 cm).
+Growing them in moist shade will keep them healthy, but their true growth season is from winter to spring, when temperatures are cool, ranging from 65°F to 75°F (18°C to 24°C), and the air is damp.
+In winter, water the soil whenever it has dried out.
+Test by poking your finger down into the soil an inch or two (2.5 to 5 cm).
 Too much moisture or allowing them to sit in wet soil will cause root rot.

 Feed during the growing season with a half-strength balanced fertilizer every month or so.
 Do not feed while dormant.